awsdocs/aws-systems-manager-user-guide/doc_source/sysman-compliance-walk.md

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

 1. Run the following command to assign custom compliance metadata to a managed node\.
+Replace each *example resource placeholder* with your own information\.
 The `ResourceType` parameter only supports a value of `ManagedInstance`\.
 Specify this value even if you are assigning custom compliance metadata to a managed AWS IoT Greengrass core device\.

 ------
 #### [ Linux & macOS ]